 It’s great to know where the offices are but that extra bit of info really makes it feel like we can jump into that office and get to work.

-We also use pages for information that will be long-lasting, like details about our Healthcare plans or our global coffee break app, Donut Time.
+We also use pages for information that will be long-lasting, like details about our employee benefits programs or our global coffee break app, Donut Time.
 It’s information that is useful but won’t change frequently.
 We can also broadcast this information on our boomTVs across the globe.

 The data will pull the views by month so you can see if a certain blog post has continued interest or if there’s a particular subject that brings in the viewers.